rjskinnaindahizzy/acnh-database/README.md

 - `index.html` - Main HTML structure with API key configuration
 - `styles.css` - Modern, responsive styling
 - `script.js` - Google Sheets API v4 integration
+- `config/default-api-key.example.js` - Template for optional default API key (copy to `config/default-api-key.js` on your host)
 - `README.md` - This file
 - `INSTRUCTIONS.md` - Detailed usage guide

 ## API Key Security

-Your API key is:
+API key handling:
+- ?
+Default keys live in `config/default-api-key.js` on your host (git-ignored, not in the repo)
-- ✅ Stored only in your browser's localStorage
+- ?
+User-saved keys are stored only in your browser's localStorage
-- ✅ Never sent to any third-party servers
+- ?
+Never sent to any third-party servers
-- ✅ Only used to access the public ACNH spreadsheet
+- ?
+Only used to access the public ACNH spreadsheet
-- ✅ Can be changed/removed anytime via the Settings button
+- ?
+Can be changed/removed anytime via the Settings button

-**Security Best Practice**: Restrict your API key in Google Cloud Console:
-1. Go to **APIs & Services** → **Credentials**
-2. Click on your API key
-3. Under "API restrictions", select "Restrict key"
-4. Choose "Google Sheets API" only
-5. Optionally add HTTP referrer restrictions

 ## Spreadsheet Information